bhagyamudgal/bhagyamudgal/README.md

 ## 🚀 About Me

 I am a college student pursuing graduation in Bachelor’s of Computer Application (BCA) from Maharaja Surajmal Institute, New Delhi.
 I am a full-stack web developer who loves to create unique and amazing things on the web.
 I generally use MERN stack for my full-stack projects.
 I am keen on developing quality software using the latest web technologies.
 I am passionate about the open-source community and technology.
 I like learning and playing with new technologies and sharing my knowledge with others by writing content related to my domain.
-Recently I have started doing freelance web development in my free time.

 - 👨‍💻 All of my projects are available at [www.bhagyamudgal.me/projects](https://www.bhagyamudgal.me/projects)